 Forecast sheet.
 You can still fully use all the financial and reporting components of the Standard Model, but you don't have to use my revenue forecast.

 Here's a practical example.
 Say you have four revenue streams that are all sold to different types of customers with different pricing mechanisms.
-The default growth and revenue structure in the Standard Model won't be a great solution for modeling that, but you can delete the revenue model sheet in the Standard Model, build your own revenue forecast in a new, blank sheet to model your growth and revenues exactly how you want, and feed them into the model through the Forecast and Hooks sheets.
+The default growth and revenue structure in the Standard Model won't be a great solution for modeling that, but you can delete the revenue model sheet in the Standard Model, build your own revenue forecast in a new, blank sheet to model your growth and revenues exactly how you want, and feed them into the model through the

 How this solves a common problem with templates